 Test pressings generally deliver within 2-4 weeks of receipt of master tracks, copyright declaration and payment.

-Vinyl production runs typically ship around 3-6 weeks from test pressing approval, or from submission of all audio and artwork files if foregoing test pressings.
+Vinyl production runs typically ship around 4-8 weeks from test pressing approval, or from submission of all audio and artwork files if foregoing test pressings.
+Please note that lead times vary considerably throughout the year, with high summer being an especially busy time for us due to a routine shutdown of the presses for essential maintenance.

 Please note that lead times for picture discs are currently 8-9 weeks following receipt of correctly supplied audio and artwork files.